Last Updated on by

 These days, it seems like everyone and their dog has a travel blogging course.
 How much value can you really get out of a one?
 Can’t you just learn everything for free online?

 While I understand that as a brand new blogger it may feel discouraging knowing the market is so saturated, there’s also a flip side to this.
-If you started a blog a decade ago, you were kind of on your own.
+If you started a blog a decade ago, you were on your own.
 There weren’t readily available courses you could take to learn the necessary skills.
 Now there are so many successful bloggers out there making well over six figures, and they are sharing their secrets to success!

 Blogging is a skill.
 Like any skill, it requires time to learn.
 You can significantly speed that up by enrolling in a blogging course.
 Yes, there is a ton of free information out there.
 But much of that information is incorrect, outdated, and generally confusing.
 Having all the information in one place from a reliable source is well worth the cost.